d3lta-v/TMS570CTemplate/BUILDING.md

 ## Done!

 Now you're done!
 Try compiling your program in CLion.
+If you run into any trouble, try right clicking the top level `CMakeLists.txt` and clicking "Reload CMake Project" to force a reload.
+Deleting the CMake-generated `build` folder might also help.